-A water agenda for the Caribbean should seek to address and resolve the issues raised in this white paper.
-However, it should be clear from the inter-connectedness of these issues and the pivotal role they play in the economic, social, and environmental development of the region, that the approach to their resolution cannot be piecemeal or disjointed.
-Good water sector management makes an important contribution to the goals of poverty reduction, improved public health, and environmental sustainability (Cashman, Cox, Daniel, & Smith, 2014).
+A Water Agenda for the Caribbean should seek to address and resolve the issues raised in this White Paper.
+However, it should be clear from the inter-connectedness of these issues and the pivotal role they play in the economic, social and environmental development of the region, that the approach to their resolution cannot be piecemeal or disjointed.
+As explained by Cashman et al., good water sector management makes an important contribution to the goals of poverty reduction, improved public health, and environmental sustainability (Cashman, Cox, Daniel, & Smith, 2014).
 It also underpins economic development.
 Therefore, it must be addressed through a comprehensive, integrated programme.
 The concept of Integrated Water Resources Management (IWRM) addresses this imperative.
-IWRM is a politically-driven process that seeks to reconcile societal, developmental, ecological, and ideological factors at several levels (Cashman, Cox, Daniel, & Smith, 2014).
+IWRM is a politically-driven process that seeks to reconcile societal, developmental, ecological and ideological factors at several levels (Cashman, Cox, Daniel, & Smith, 2014).